 Restaurant and hospitality focused point-of-sale platform Toast is another young, super hot company with nearly $1 billion in funding and hundreds of job openings to go along with it.
 As you can imagine with that number of openings, Toast has opportunities in all sorts of career paths and has purely remote roles as well as basically remote roles spread throughout the country.

-After exploring the above options, be sure to visit our job board for a vast array of remote work opportunities assembled in one convenient directory.
+After exploring the above options, be sure to visit our job board and check out all the FinTech jobs listed there.